-2.19 KBC Bank Group is subject to increasingly onerous minimum regulatory capital and liquidity requirements
+2.20 KBC Bank Group is subject to increasingly onerous minimum regulatory capital and liquidity and leverage requirements

 As a licensed credit institution, KBC Bank Group is subject to the capital requirements and capital adequacy ratios of CRD IV, which implements the Basel III capital requirements.
-These include a capital conservation buffer and, in certain circumstances, a systemic buffer and/or a countercyclical buffer which come on top of the minimum requirements.
+The CRD IV requirements include a capital conservation buffer and, in certain circumstances, a systemic buffer and/or a countercyclical buffer which come on top of the minimum requirements.
 These additional requirements are being gradually phased in and have an impact on KBC Bank Group and its operations, as it imposes higher capital requirements.